NeXt-Warning-System/project/updates/week6.md

 * Begin researching message brokers and event streaming technologies for use in the 2nd reference implementation
 * Engagement with Natural Resource Wales regarding there options going forward for doing there own servive and a managed service
 * Engagement with Defra Cloud Service Centre around architecture, hosting and Proof of Concept Environments
-* Engagement with Data Protection Team as part of GDPR and as part of the GDS Standard Privacy by design
+* Engagement with Data Protection Team as part of GDPR and as part of the GDS Standard 9 https://www.gov.uk/service-manual/service-standard/point-9-create-a-secure-service

 ## What we’re planning for next week